KianAnd19/rw745-1-test/test_suite3/readme.md

 :warning: **This test suite is for the type checking part of the assignment only and only checks whether a testcase passes or fails, no idea if this is how it is marked.**:warning:

+**The test suite also assumes your driver programs is set up correctly**

 ## Usage

 First make sure all your files are compiled.